-If you choose to bring a phone (non-cell) and hook it up in your room, phone number information is available at the Residential Service Center (RSC), located on the North side of the Valsetz Dining Hall (503-838-8363), University Housing, located on the South side of the Valsetz Dining Hall (503-838-8311), or Telecommunications Office (503-838-8010), located on the main floor of the Administration Building.
+If you choose to bring a phone (non-cell) and hook it up in your room, phone number information is available at the Residential Service Center (RSC), located on the North side of the Valsetz Dining Hall (503-838-8363), University Housing, located on the ground floor of Ackerman Hall (503-838-8311), or Telecommunications Office (503-838-8010), located on the main floor of the Administration Building.

 To make long-distance calls from a land line, each student must obtain a long distance access code from Telecommunications (503-838-8010) or at the Telecommunications office in the Administration Building, ground floor.
 Please note: Roommates do NOT share access codes.

-No, each room has been hard-wired for all residents to have access to the WOU network.
+No, in addition to wireless service, each room has been hard-wired for all residents to have access to the WOU network.

 The monthly line charge and Telecommunications fee are included in your room and board charges.
 Students who wish to have the Residential Computing Staff connect their computers to the network are charged a $25.00 connection fee.
 Instructions are provided.
 Once you have your student account information, you can simply open a web browser on your computer and follow the instructions if you wish to connect your computer yourself.
 If you have questions about computer requirements or your network connection in your room, please feel free to call Residential Computing at 503-838-9201 or visit the Residential Computing Website.